PixelatedHeart/ctrl-enter/readme.txt

 Opt 1:

 1. Go to Plugins -> Menu -> Add new
-2. Search for `upper menu`
+2. Search for `Ctrl+Enter publishes comments`
 3. Install the plugin
 4. Activate the plugin

 Opt 2:

-1. Download the plugin from http://downloads.wordpress.org/plugin/ctrl-enter.zip
+1. Download the plugin from https://downloads.wordpress.org/plugin/ctrlenter-publishes-comments.zip
-2. Upload `upper-menu` directory to the `/wp-content/plugins/` directory
+2. Upload `ctrlenter-publishes-comments` directory to the `/wp-content/plugins/` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress

 == Screenshots ==

 == Frequently Asked Questions ==

+* It works for every theme?
+It doesn't work for P2 or O2 themes, as they create the comments on the fly via javascript.
+It works for all the other themes.

 == Upgrade Notice ==